section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 - Produces a more robust and scalable model.

 ### Dataset used
 We will use the telecommunication dataset that contains information about their customers.
 This dataset will train a customer churn model.
-To download, the dataset, use this [link.](https://drive.google.com/file/d/1XXi7tng7NVF9rdFe7nMrDGV2ViPnceY5/view?usp=sharing)
+To download the dataset, use this [link.](https://drive.google.com/file/d/1XXi7tng7NVF9rdFe7nMrDGV2ViPnceY5/view?usp=sharing)

 After downloading the dataset, we load the dataset using Pandas.
 To import Pandas, use this code: